abaltazarpinto/42-Piscine/README.md

 # 42-school
-42 piscine

-My repository during my 42 PISCINE!!
+My solutions for the 42 piscine

 There are a number of programs available to facilitate through the PISCINE program
 ----------